Wulf/create-rust-app/README.md

   * Adds auth service, and user / session models
   * Block your endpoints via `Auth` guard
   * Follows OWASP security best practices
+* Container plugin
+  * Dockerfile to containerize your rust app into a single image
+* Admin Portal plugin
+  * View your database via the admin portal (editing functionality coming soon™)
+  * A "devbox" on the frontend indicates when the backend is compiling or when the database is not reachable
+  * Moreover, the devbox displays when migrations are pending + includes a "run migrations" button

 # Walkthrough
+(outdated)
 [![Gif](docs/create-rust-app_fast.gif)](https://github.com/Wulf/create-rust-app/blob/main/docs/create-rust-app.mp4)